 - 11. What should I do to prepare myself for a plasma donation?

 It is important that you have proper diet and stay hydrated to have a healthy plasma donation.
 Plasma donors should follow a diet that meets the recommended daily requirements for protein, typically between 50 to 80 grams daily for an adult.
 Donors should remember to stay hydrated by drinking plenty of water or juice the day prior and the day of donation; making sure to avoid alcohol, caffeine and fatty foods.

 Getting enough rest the night before a donation and not smoking at least 30 minutes before or after a donation are also recommended.
-For more information, view our Plasma Donation Education brochure.
+For more information, take a look at our Become A Donor page.

 You can donate up to twice in 7 days but must skip at least one day in between your donations.
 For example, you can donate on Monday and Wednesday or Monday and Thursday but not Monday and Tuesday.

 Your blood will be tested for your blood type and infectious disease markers (including Hepatitis and Human Immunodeficiency Virus or HIV).
 In addition, other tests may be performed based on your medical history or special testing required to qualify you for the plasma program.
 Donors are also screened for syphilis, hematocrit and protein levels.

 - 14. What should I bring to my appointment?